couchbase/couchnode/README.md

 I've only tested this on my laptop running macosx, but I would expect it to be easy to get it to work on other platforms.
-You need to install two dependencies before you may build this module.
+You need to install three dependencies before you may build this module.
 If you're using homebrew all you need to do is:

    trond@ok> *brew install v8 node*
+   trond@ok> *brew install https://raw.github.com/couchbase/homebrew/preview/Library/Formula/libcouchbase.rb*

+You would need some of the new features in libcouchbase that will be released when Couchbase Server 2.0 is released, so that's why we're using the preview version from libcouchbase.

 To build and install the module, simply execute: